Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 She first reluctantly came over, sat down, and I helped her to understand what the mayor of his village was trying to say.

-So I said to him, from your statement, what I'm understanding is it the law is very painful for you this law that allows Palestinians to be put in jail on suspicion, for up to six months?
+I said to him, from your statement, what I'm understanding is it the law is very painful for you this law that allows Palestinians to be put in jail on suspicion, for up to six months?

 He says *it's very painful, it's not fair*.

-So you'd like some understanding of how painful it is, and how it doesn't meet your need for fairness or justice?
+You'd like some understanding of how painful it is, and how it doesn't meet your need for fairness or justice?

 He said, *That's right*.

 Then I had the Israeli woman, that was so hurt by and frightened by the message, I had her reflect that back.
 She could then see what he really meant behind the words, and of course, the energy between the two of them changed.

-#### So here is an example of nonviolent communication in reconciliation work when you're trying to get two groups to work together.
+#### Here is an example of Nonviolent Communication in reconciliation work when you're trying to get two groups to work together.

 Conflicts like this come up, where they start to have criticism of one another.
-The reconciliation takes the form of helping empathic connection take place by helping people to identify what their needs are, that are not being met and how to express it without putting it in the form of any criticism.
+The reconciliation takes the form of helping empathic connection take place by helping people to identify what their needs are, that are not being met, and how to express it without putting it in the form of any criticism.

 If the people don't know how to do it that way, and the other side gets incensed by it, **We can contribute to the reconciliation by helping the people on the receiving side learn how to hear the needs that are being expressed through the message**.